 Before starting Toujeo®, tell your doctor about all your medical conditions, including if you have liver or kidney problems, if you are pregnant or planning to become pregnant or if you are breastfeeding or planning to breastfeed.

-Heart failure can occur if you are taking insulin together with certain medicines called TZDs (thiazolidinediones), even if you have never had heart failure or other heart problems.
+Heart failure can occur if you are taking insulin together with pills called TZDs (thiazolidinediones), even if you have never had heart failure or other heart problems.
 If you have heart failure, it may get worse while you take TZDs with Toujeo®.
 Your treatment with TZDs and Toujeo® may need to be changed or stopped by your doctor if you have new or worsening heart failure.
-Tell your doctor if you have any new or worsening symptoms of heart failure, including:
+Tell your doctor if you have any new or worsening symptoms, including:

 Do NOT dilute or mix Toujeo® with any other insulin or solution.
 It will not work as intended and you may lose blood sugar control, which could be serious.
 Use Toujeo® only if the solution is clear and colorless with no particles visible.

 While using Toujeo®, do not drive or operate heavy machinery until you know how Toujeo® affects you.
 Don’t drink alcohol or use other medicines that contain alcohol.